gamelab/WebGL-Particles-Plugin/README.md

   	var particles = new Kiwi.GameObjects.StatelessParticles(this,this.textures.particle,400,300,config);

 The last parameter in the above code contains the config object for the effect.
 If you leave it out a default config will be used.
-The config obkect has many properties which are described below along with some terminology.
+The config object has many properties which are described below along with some terminology.

 To start the particle effect
 	particles.startEmitting();